Vanderbilt University Scholarships (2025–2026)

 How much can families expect?

 Awards are tailored to demonstrated need.
-Families earning under $150,000 with typical assets often get a package that covers tuition in full.
+Families earning under $150,000 with typical assets often receive a package that covers tuition in full.

 Do I have to apply separately?

-No—just make sure you complete the FAFSA and CSS Profile by Vanderbilt’s financial aid deadlines.
+No—just complete the FAFSA and CSS Profile by Vanderbilt’s financial aid deadlines.

 ✅ Automatic Merit Scholarships